mazma1/post-it/README.md

 3. View groups on message board
 4. View messages in respective groups
 5. Post messages to groups

-## Functionalities still being implemented
+6. View members of a group
-1. Add user to group
+7. Add user to group

+## Functionality still being implemented
-2. Create new group
+1. Create new group

+## Bug to take note of
+The following links launch their respective modals ONLY on the second click:
+1. Add New User
+2. View Group Members

+If on the first click nothing seems to happen, please click again.
+Working to fix this as soon as possible.